 There are a few different ways to fluff your pillows in the dryer without using tennis balls.
 One is to use an alternative to tennis balls, such as a clean sock filled with rice or beans.
 Another is to use your household drying machine on a low setting for a short period.
 Or, you could simply air dry them.

-Read on for instructions on fluff pillows in the dryer without tennis balls.
+Read on for instructions on fluff pillows in the dryer without using these.

 How To Fluff Pillows In Dryer Without Tennis Balls: 3 Best Methods